nchampagne1/source-code-management-exercise/README.md

 ## Instructions

 ### Step 1: Fork the Repository
-- Fork this repository to your own GitHub account by clicking the **Fork** button in the upper right corner.
+- Fork this repository to your own GitHub account by clicking the **Fork** button in the upper right corner. *Note* if you change the name of your repository, then you will need to use your repo name instead of `source-code-management-exercise` when following the examples below.

 ### Step 2: Clone Your Fork
 - Clone the forked repository to your local machine.
 Open your terminal and run the following command: